umakant/shopify-codeigniter-app/README.md

-# Public Shopify App Using Codeigniter and Embedded App SDK.
+# Public Shopify App Using Codeigniter and Embedded App SDK with metafields API.
-This repository contains a working example of public Shopify App using Codeigniter and Embedded App SDK
+This repository contains a working example of public Shopify App using Codeigniter and Embedded App SDK with MetaFields APIs

 -> Do the following Changes in <strong>config.php</strong>